medhakini/214Project/README.md

-# 214 Project: Benchmarking with Kafka, Pulsar, and Flink
+# 214 Project: Benchmarking with Kafka and Pulsar

 ## Steps to Set Up Docker
 ** make sure docker and docker compose is installed (might need docker desktop) **